Skip to content

 • Tap the toggle to turn it on.
 It should change color (like green or blue) to show it’s active.

-The app needs to know which personal Microsoft account to use for your backup.
-You’ll be asked to choose one if you haven’t already.
+For your Microsoft Authenticator backup to work, the app needs to know which personal Microsoft account to use, so you’ll be asked to select one if you haven’t already.

 • If you haven’t set up a backup account before, you’ll be asked to select one.
 Choose the personal Microsoft account you want to use.